13 legends who came to the Premier League too late: Schweinsteiger, Zlatan…

-Premier League fans have got to witness some of the world’s best players over the years – but other brilliant players moved to these shores simply too late.
+The likes of Manchester United, Liverpool and Chelsea fans have witnessed some of the world’s best players over the years – but other brilliant players simply moved to these shores too late.

 Some arrived well past their best years and left a legacy on these shores far different to that which they left elsewhere, while other players were brilliant even after arriving England late in their career but just left us wishing we’d seen more of them.

 Here is a selection of players from both categories, who for one reason or other we’ll rue for not moving to the Premier League earlier.

 Just imagine if George Weah had scored this goal in the Premier League.
 It was exciting enough seeing it on Channel 4, but how good would it have been to see it live?
 Wow.

 He did okay on loan at Chelsea in 2000 and certainly wasn’t a disaster at Manchester City, but this is a player who’d won the Ballon d’Or five years previously.
 We wanted to see that player.

 The thought of a Kluivert-Shearer partnership in the mid-to-late 90s would have been an absolute dream for Newcastle supporters.